Investigating of energy consumption and global warming potential of direct rice cultivation under rain and drip irrigation systems

 Introduction

 Excessive consumption of energy, especially fossil fuels, in the agricultural sector has led to the release of greenhouse gases and environmental pollutants, the most important of which are global warming and climate change.
 Analyzing energy flow and greenhouse gas emissions in agricultural ecosystems can help reduce environmental impacts by optimizing production operations.Comparing the energy efficiency of crops is one of the methods that can be used in prioritizing the cultivation of different crops in each region.
+In this study, the energy flow and global warming potential of direct rice cultivation method in dry bed under rain and drip irrigation methods were investigated.

 Materials and methods